tmswfrk/bicycle-water-cooler/content/travel/Italy/Cipressa_Poggio/index.md

 And what better place to rest than in Italy, right?

 # The Route
-The highlight of this day was to visit and climb two smaller climbs, the Cipressa and the Poggio, that are both widely known in the [Milano-Sanremo](https://www.milanosanremo.it/) race.
+The highlight of this day was to visit and climb two smaller climbs, the Cipressa and the Poggio, that are both widely known in the {{< link text="Milano-Sanremo" url="https://www.milanosanremo.it/" >}} race.
 This is the longest single day classics ride in the Pro Tour calendar at usually around 300km!

 {{< rwgps id="95753736" >}}

 So after finding a slightly "out and back" route, loosely following another route that I was recommended from a contact on Instagram, I set out to follow in the footsteps of the peloton.

 # Crossing My First International Border on a Bike
 While this was sort of a bucket list item for me, it actually was quite non-eventful that day.
-I left my AirBnb in [Roquebrune-Cap-Martin](https://goo.gl/maps/JKDM4YmyALDGaZnW6) and headed along the beach towards Italy through Menton, the last town in France before the border.
+I left my AirBnb in {{< link text="Roquebrune-Cap-Martin" url="https://goo.gl/maps/JKDM4YmyALDGaZnW6" >}} and headed along the beach towards Italy through Menton, the last town in France before the border.

 Most of the traffic through this region follows the major road / freeway, which is where I imagine there's more security.
 But if you're on your bike, there's a frontage road that goes up and over that same major road.
-It also happens to go up through some nice gardens and back down the other side towards [Ventimiglia](https://goo.gl/maps/HEYcPjeWfhEbwPCJ6), Italy.
+It also happens to go up through some nice gardens and back down the other side towards {{< link text="Ventimiglia" url="https://goo.gl/maps/HEYcPjeWfhEbwPCJ6" >}}, Italy.

 {{< img 2 border garden_tower >}}